pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 has written to `record.pin`, that write must be visible, otherwise, the helper's write to `help.pin_or_gen` must be visible to the reader.
-Finally, when scanning for pinned values, we can't determine whether the reader used its own value, or the one we published, so we must conservatively add both to the pinned set.
+Finally, when scanning for pinned values, we can't determine whether the reader used its own value or the one we published, so we must conservatively add both to the pinned set.

-That's a couple more instructions on the read-side that the speculative `MOVSQ` implementation.
-However, the instructions are simpler, and the portable wait-free implementation benefits even more from speculative execution: the final branch is equally predicatble, and now depends only on a read of `record.help.pin_or_gen`, which can be satisfied by forwarding the reader's own write to that same field.
+That's a couple more instructions on the read-side than the speculative `MOVSQ` implementation.
+However, the instructions are simpler, and the portable wait-free implementation benefits even more from speculative execution: the final branch is equally predictable, and now depends only on a read of `record.help.pin_or_gen`, which can be satisfied by forwarding the reader's own write to that same field.

 The end result is that, in my microbenchmarks, this portable wait-free implementation does slightly *better* than the speculative `MOVSQ` code.
-We can still do better, by further specialising the code.
-The cleanup path is already slow, what if we also assumed mutual exclusion, so that for each record, only one cleanup call can be in flight at any time?
+We make this even tighter, by further specialising the code.
+The cleanup path is already slow.
+What if we also assumed mutual exclusion, so that for each record, only one cleanup call can be in flight at any time?

 Interrupt-atomic copy, with at most one helper